annancahya/annancahya/README.md

 ### Hi 👋, I'm Annan

 * Computer Science Student @Primakara University.<br>
-* 1 year of experience, currently working on TikTok Shop.
+* 1 year of experience, currently studying= in Bangkit Academy.

 <!--
 **annancahya/annancahya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.